How do I play the game?

 Within the app, in Menu > Settings, you can decide whether or not you wish to share the data.
 By default it's switched on, and will be shared with national and global biodiversity databases for scientific research (such as gbif.org).
 If you decide to switch it off, all your sightings records - including previous ones - will be removed from the public databases.

 QuestaGame has cultivated a unique network of taxonomy experts around the world, and as more QGame players improve their skills, the network of verifiers expands.
 QuestaGame believes that environmental expertise is valuable to society and deserves remuneration.
-A significant portion of any revenue goes toward funding top experts and ensuring quality verifications.
+As part of this, a portion of QuestaGame’s revenue goes to the Pays to Know Nature fund, which supports conservation organisations selected by the experts, based on how the experts perform on the BioExpertise Engine.

 How can I get my community involved?

 There are a few different ways you can get your community using QuestaGame.
-If you want your community playing the game, then consider signing up for a biodiversity gaming package. or hosting a local bioQuest competition.
-If your community want to help identify what our players a finding, while earning your organisation donations, then consider becoming one of our many conservation partners.
+If you want your community playing the game, then consider signing up for clan (see 'Playing as a Group - Clans'), or hosting a local bioQuest competition.
+If your community want to help identify what QGame players are finding, while earning donations for your organisation, then consider becoming one of our many conservation partners and encouraging experts to participate in the BioExpertise Engine.

 My community has many groups.
 Can I have multiple clans, one for each group?

 Absolutely.
-An organisation with multiple clans is what we call a tribe.
-The great thing about a tribe is that you can have competitions in which your clans compete against each other.
-This is an excellent way to get your community learning about and engaging with nature, while increasing your biodiversity map at the same time.
+You can have bioQuest competitions in which your clans compete against each other.
+This is an excellent way to get your community learning about and engaging with nature in healthy competition, while increasing your biodiversity map at the same time.

 Can we communicate with our clan?